highmobility/auto-api/README.md

 * `id: integer` property identifier in hex
 * `name: string` name of the property in *snake_case*
 * `name_cased: string` name of the property in *camelCase*
+* `pretty_name: string` human-readable name with uppercases at the start and where needed
 * `type: string` type of the property

 Other conditional keys: